ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2025-12-05-claude-code.md

 }
 ```

 In the `env` section, specify all the necessary environment variables you need to setup connection to the large language model.
-The example above is for Bedrock.
-The `statusLine` configures Claude Code to show the currently active AWS profile, model name and current working directory.
+You can also add [`statusLine`](https://code.claude.com/docs/en/statusline) to configure Claude Code to show, say, the currently active AWS profile, model name and the current working directory in the terminal window.

-Under `permissions`, we can explicitly give Claude the permission to run specific commands without asking.
-Useful permitted commands include installing dependencies, type-checking, running unit-tests, formatting and linting.
-I have also given Claude the permission to view pull request details.
+Under `permissions`, configure Claude with permissions to run specific commands without asking.
+Useful permitted commands include, for example, installing dependencies, type-checking, running unit-tests, formatting and linting.

 Actively expand and modify both `CLAUDE.md` and `settings.json` as you gain more confidence and experience about working with Claude Code.

 ## Use the plan mode

 Okay, you're ready to start coding now.
-I highly recommend starting with [the plan mode](https://code.claude.com/docs/en/common-workflows#use-plan-mode-for-safe-code-analysis) for all but the simplest task.
+I highly recommend using [the plan mode](https://code.claude.com/docs/en/common-workflows#use-plan-mode-for-safe-code-analysis) for all but the simplest tasks.
 Press `Shift+Tab` twice to activate the plan mode.

-Here's an example prompt I have recently used in the plan mode:
+Here's an example prompt I recently used in the plan mode:

 > I want to explore the proper number of clusters using different embedding cluster valuers.
 I want to use the silhouette analysis similar to https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html.
 >